The Orange Grove

 The Duc Hugo d’Amboise had a wife, the Duchesse Charlotte and several mistresses who all lived together in his chateau which was surrounded by beautiful gardens and the orange grove.
 It was 1705 in Blois, France and the politics of the household was rife with petty jealousies, anger and enemies.
 When a new mistress arrived, the young and beautiful Letitia, Charlotte was intensely jealous.
 The duc wanted a son; Charlotte was unable to produce one therefore the duc’s mistresses felt the pressure to give him what he wanted.
 The problem was, the duc’s affections for Letitia overtook his affections for anyone else, including his wife.

 Henriette and her daughter Solange lived quietly in the chateau, with Henriette high up in the realm of mistresses.
 But that was to change when she befriended Letitia.
 Charlotte was bitter and angry, looking for anything that would remove Letitia from her husband’s affections.
 What would happen in the chateau as tensions escalated and rivalries flared?
 And how was tarot card reader, Romain de Villiers involved?

 The Orange Grove by Aussie author Kate Murdoch is set in France in the early 1700s where it was normal for men to have mistresses, for wives to know and even approve in some cases.
 What a horrible time to bring up your children!
 As a woman, you’d need to be on your toes, fully aware of what could – and probably would – go wrong any time, day or night.
 And as a young woman, to be sold to ease your family’s financial woes, to a duke who was willing to pay money for a pretty young face and body – I’m glad I wasn’t born back then!
 Filled with intrigue, The Orange Grove is one I recommend.
 4 stars

-With thanks to Hachette AU for my copy to read and review.
+With thanks to the author for my digital ARC to read in exchange for an honest review.